acrlabs/www/root/posts/2023-12-04-kubecon-recap-part-3.md

     blog.

 [^10]: You'd be shocked---or maybe you wouldn't be---at how many incident re-occur because nobody ever bothered to
-    prioritize the corrective action that would have prevented reoccurrence.
+    prioritize the corrective action that would have prevented recurrence.

 [^11]: By the way, this isn't something that really gets covered in most technical postmortem reviews, and I kinda think
     it _should_ be, because incidents _suck_.
 Especially if you're the person who "caused" the incident, the emotional